d0tTino/finance-engine/docs/debt-simulation.md

     - `strategy` – Name of the heuristic applied (`avalanche`, `snowball` or `balanced`).
     - `schedule` – Monthly breakdown of payments, balances, interest and cash flow.
   - `metrics` – Aggregated plan results:
-    - `interest_saved` – Interest saved compared to the worst plan.
+    - `interest_saved` – Interest saved compared to the optimal plan (negative values indicate extra interest).
     - `time_to_payoff_months` – Number of months to clear all debts.
     - `total_interest_paid` – Total interest paid over the lifetime of the plan.
     - `monthly_cash_flow` – Remaining budget for each month.